 Get a plan in place first.
 Whether you’re an outliner or a panster, having everything you need to write already at your fingertips before you write – research, character sketches, etc. – will make it easier for you to write quickly.
 The more detailed the plan, the more quickly you can write.

 Set a goal that makes sense in the context of your life.
 Do you have a job and/or kids at home?
-If so, 10,000 words a day is probably not feasible.
+If so, ten pages a day is probably not feasible.
 But if you can write full time, by all means set the bar high.

 Set a goal that works with your psychology.
 I personally feel a sense of failure if I set a goal I can’t keep.
 That takes the joy out of writing, so I tend to set a goal I know I can reach.
 However, I know of people who set outlandish goals for themselves because they like the challenge.
 Do what works for you.